emoen/Deep-learning-for-regression-of-cod-otoliths/README_eda.md

 \** Numbers at the bottom are errors larger than 0.5 results in a 1 year misclassification error, 1.5 results in 2 years missclassification error and so on

 ## Outliers

+Outliers with an error of more than 1.5 years:
 | V2-m, middle | B4, min | B5, min |  B6, min |
 |--------------|---------|---------|----------|
 |              | 13      | 13      | 13       |